-- Step B - Plug the 24 volt transformer power cord connector into the RO wire harness connector (labeled Transformer). - Step C Plug the transformer into the electrical outlet under the sink. - Step D Open the RO faucet and leave it open until water begins to trickle out (it will come out slowly). - Step E After water trickles out of the faucet, close the RO faucet allowing the storage tank to fill with water.
+Step B - Open the RO faucet, and leave it open until water begins to trickle out.
+(It will come out slowly).

+Step C - After water trickles out of the faucet, close the RO faucet allowing the storage tank to fill with water.
 It may take 4 to 6 hours to fill the tank completely depending on the production capability of the membrane, local water temperature and water pressure.